i Overview of Vietnam's legal system

 Setting aside of the VIAC arbitral award issued in the highest-value case in the VIAC's history for violation of the law applicable to the proceedings, the Arbitration Law 2010

 The particular attention that Vietnamese courts pay to compliance with the rules applicable to arbitration is also clearly shown in a decision setting aside a non-foreign arbitral award.
 In the Vinh Son - Song Hinh Hydropower JSC (VSH) case, a Vietnamese company hired a Chinese consortium (comprising HydroChina Huadong Engineering Corporation and China Railway 18th Bureau Group) (Chinese consortium) for a construction project in Vietnam.
 Disputes arose in relation to the project, and the Chinese consortium initiated a Hanoi-seated VIAC arbitration against VSH.
 The total amount in dispute was US$248.7 million.
 The case was concluded with a US$90 million damages award in favour of the Chinese consortium.
 VSH then petitioned the People's Court of Hanoi to have the award set aside.
 The People's Court of Hanoi granted VSH's petition and set aside the award on 14 November 2019 because the arbitral tribunal unilaterally changed the venue of the hearings to Singapore and Japan, notwithstanding VSH's objections, in violation of the parties' arbitration agreement and the Vietnamese Arbitration Law 2010.

 iii Investor–state disputes

-There have been at least eight reported investor–state disputes involving Vietnam as a party:68
+As reported in last year's edition, there have been at least eight reported investor–state disputes involving Vietnam as a party:45

 - three cases were decided in favour of Vietnam: McKenzie v.
 Vietnam (2010), DialAsie SAS v.
 Vietnam (2011) and Recofi SA v.
 Vietnam (2013);